-Managing multiple Workers projects with Lerna · Cloudflare Workers docs
+Managing multiple Workers projects with Lerna

 dependency to

-private-api/package.json, you can run
+private-api/package.json, run

 lerna bootstrap again, and begin sharing code between your projects.

-When you’re ready to deploy your codebases, you can coordinate deploying them simultaneously by defining scripts in each package’s
+When you are ready to deploy your codebases, define a script in each package’s

 packages/public-api/package.json